renatrazumov/Dynamic/doc/stormnode-budget.md

  * voting - lobby for votes on your proposal
  * get enough votes - make it into the budget
  * finalization - at the end of each payment period, proposals are sorted then compiled into a finalized budget
- * finalized budget voting - stormnodes that agree with the finalization will vote on that budget
+ * finalized budget voting - dynodes that agree with the finalization will vote on that budget
  * payment - the winning finalized budget is paid

 1. Prepare collateral transaction
 --

 In this transaction we prepare collateral for "_cool-project_".
-This proposal will pay _1200_ DSLK, _12_ times over the course of a year totaling _24000_ DSLK.
+This proposal will pay _1200_ DYN, _12_ times over the course of a year totaling _24000_ DYN.

 **Warning: if you change any fields within this command, the collateral transaction will become invalid.**

-Format: ```sngovernance prepare proposal-name url payment-count block-start darksilk-address monthly-payment-darksilk```
+Format: ```sngovernance prepare proposal-name url payment-count block-start dynamic-address monthly-payment-dynamic```

 Example: ```sngovernance prepare cool-project http://www.cool-project/one.json 12 100000 y6R9oN12KnB9zydzTLc3LikD9cCjjQzYG7 1200 true```